pytorch/text/examples/data_pipeline/README.md

 The lookup time: 13.41519635310396 (jit mode)

-## Torchtext
+## Experimental PyText

-This pipeline example shows the application with the existing `Vocab` in torchtext library.
-The `Vocab` instance is built from a text file where a column of vocab tokens are read in sequence.
+This pipeline example shows the application with the existing `ScriptVocab` in pytext library.
+The `ScriptVocab` instance is built from a text file where a column of vocab tokens are read in sequence.

-* `basic_english` func from `torchtext.data.utils.get_tokenizer`
+* `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
-* `torchtext.vocab.Vocab`
+* `from pytext.torchscript.vocab.ScriptVocabulary`
-* `torchtext.experimental.functional.totensor` to convert a list of integers to `torch.tensor`
+* `ToLongTensor` to convert a list of integers to `torch.tensor`

-The command to run the pipeline:
+With the dependency of `pytext` library, the command to run the pipeline:

-    python pipelines.py --pipeline torchtext
+    python pipelines.py --pipeline pytext

-The lookup time: 8.690132656134665 (eager mode)
+The lookup time: 11.004039663821459 (eager mode with pybind) The lookup time: 17.025434703100473 (eager mode with torchbind) The lookup time: 10.078087331261486 (jit mode)

-## Torchtext with a batch of data
+## Legacy Torchtext with a batch of data

 This pipeline example shows the application with the data batch as input.
 For the real-world text classification task, two separate pipelines are created for text and label.